ramlaxman/CharmingPython/01-introduction/B-Exercises.md

-Theory :
+Try to learn:

     1. What is a difference between programming language and a scripting language?
-    2. Compare python with c, c++ and java.
+    2. Compare and contrast Python with C, C++ and Java.
-    3. write brief description of basic linux commands.
+    3. Write brief description of basic Python commands.

-Practise :
+To-Do list:
-    -- try all linux commands / find alternative commands in windows for the given linux commands -- install python on your machine.
+    - Install python on your machine.
-    -- try the interactive python prompt
+    - Try the interactive python prompt with above commands
-    -- install pycharm IDE community edition on your machine. check if syntax highlighting, autocomplete features work.
+    - Install VSCode on your machine.
+Activate Installheck if syntax highlighting, autocomplete features work.
     -- install simple text editor on your machine (any editor is preferred, e.g. vim, sublime text, VSCode etc) -- try writing scripts with vim text editor.
     -- write scripts and see the files created after running python scripts